 By swapping just a couple of ingredients and a step you can turn the gooey sauce into a hard plant-based cheese worthy of slicing, shredding, or melting on your favorite dishes or adding to fancy cheese boards.
 The results are a versatile cheese substitute that is entirely addictive and 100% nut-free (without cashews) and something I’ve loved for years (but somehow never posted-oops!).

-Best of all, this vegan cheese recipe is super EASY.
+Best of all, this vegan cheese recipe is nut-free and super EASY.
 There’s no blender required or any fancy kitchen equipment, just a saucepan, and a few bowls!
 Plus, homemade options are far cheaper than going for anything store-bought and nearly always taste better!